sevresbabylone/algorithms-practice/README.md

 # Programming Projects

 ## Graphs
 - Modify the mst() method of Graph class to find the minimum spanning tree using breadth-first search, rather than depth-first search.
-In main(), create a graph with 9 vertices and 12 edges and find its minimum spanning tree ([Solution](https://github.com/sevresbabylone/data-structures-in-java/blob/master/Java/Graphs/Adjacency%20Matrix%20Based/Graph.java))
+In main(), create a graph with 9 vertices and 12 edges and find its minimum spanning tree ([Solution](./blob/master/Graphs/Adjacency%20Matrix%20Based/Graph.java))

-- Modify Graph class to use adjacency lists rather than an adjacency matrix.
-(Hint: Use Linked lists)
+- Modify Graph class to use adjacency lists rather than an adjacency matrix. ([Solution](./blob/master/Graphs/Adjacency%20Matrix%20Based/Graph.java))

 - Create a method to display a connectivity table for a directed graph